ARM-software/Tool-Solutions/docker/pytorch-aarch64/examples/README.md

 ./run_local.sh pytorch resnet50 cpu
 ```

-#### Object detection

-To run ResNet34-ssd with the COCO 2017 validation dataset for object detection, set `DATA_DIR` to the location of the downloaded dataset and `MODEL_DIR` to the location of the downloaded model.
+To run RetinaNet on the openimages validation dataset for image classification, set `DATA_DIR` to the location of the downloaded dataset and `MODEL_DIR` to the location of the downloaded model.

 ```
-export DATA_DIR=${HOME}/CK-TOOLS/dataset-coco-2017-val
+export DATA_DIR=${HOME}/CK-TOOLS/openimages-val
 export MODEL_DIR=${HOME}/examples/MLCommons/inference/vision/classification_and_detection
 ```

-From `$HOME/examples/MLCommons/inference/vision/classification_and_detection` use the `run_local.sh` to start the benchmark:
+From `$HOME/examples/MLCommons/inference/vision/classification_and_detection` use the `run_local.sh` to start the benchmark.

 ```
-./run_local.sh pytorch ssd-resnet34 cpu
+./run_local.sh pytorch retinanet cpu
 ```

 _Note: you can use `ONEDNN_VERBOSE=1` to verify the build uses oneDNN when running the benchmarks._